SeanRandell/OpenGL_Pinball/README.md

 ## About The Project

+This project was created for my Realtime Rendering and 3d Graphics course at RMIT.
+Contributions during this time are attributed under my RMIT student account - s3658051.

 ![OpenGL_Pinball_Image_0](readme_assets/0.jpg)

 Besides SDL2 and the use of GLText for the HUD, this was made completely from scratch with custom shaders using GLSL.
 These shaders were used to apply the following effects: